 Unrestricted - consists of the assets and liabilities that are not included in the net investment in capital assets or restricted components of net position.

 Classification of Revenues

-Operating revenues include marketing fees from ACE's natural gas supplier and other revenue.
+Operating revenues include marketing fees from ACE's natural gas supplier.
 Nonoperating revenues include those derived from capital and related financing and investing activities.

 Distribution to Members